 - (a) Reasonable accommodation for examinations will be made available as required by the Americans with Disabilities Act of 1990, Public Law 101-336.
-Reasonable accommodation means an adjustment or modification of the standard testing conditions that ameliorates the impact of the applicant's disability without doing any of the following: - (1) Fundamentally altering the nature of the examination; - (2) Fundamentally altering the Commission's ability to determine through the examination whether the applicant possesses the essential eligibility requirements; - (3) Compromising the validity of the examination; - (4) Compromising the security of the examination; or - (5) Imposing an undue burden on the Commission or on the examination vendor. - (b) If an examination is scheduled on a date that is a religious holy day, a person whose religious beliefs prevent that person from taking an examination on such date will be permitted to take the examination on an alternate date.
-The alternate date must be a regularly scheduled examination date unless the person's religious beliefs prevent the person from taking the examination on such date. - (c) Persons needing reasonable accommodations for examinations or requesting to take the examination on an alternate date must notify the Director or examination vendor, as applicable, of such request at least 10 days prior to the scheduled examination.
+Reasonable accommodation means an adjustment or modification of the standard testing conditions that ameliorates the impact of the applicant's disability without doing any of the following: - (1) fundamentally altering the nature of the examination; - (2) fundamentally altering the Commission's ability to determine through the examination whether the applicant possesses the essential eligibility requirements; - (3) compromising the validity of the examination; - (4) compromising the security of the examination; or - (5) imposing an undue burden on the Commission or on the examination vendor. - (b) If an examination is scheduled on a date that is a religious holy day, a person whose religious beliefs prevent that person from taking an examination on such date will be permitted to take the examination on an alternate date.
+The alternate date must be a regularly scheduled examination date unless the person's religious beliefs prevent the person from taking the examination on such date. - (c) A person who needs a reasonable accommodation for an examination or who requests to take the examination on an alternate date must notify the Director or examination vendor, as applicable, of the request at least 10 days prior to the scheduled examination.